wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

   * Construct a CMOS inverter with input port labeled as $$V_{in}$$, and both NMOS and PMOS set as W=300n, L=100n.
   * Find the $$t_{pHL}$$ and $$t_{pLH}$$
       * $$t_{pHL}$$： delay from input 50% to outupt 50% when output is falling.
-      * $$t_{pLH}$$： delay from input 50% to outupt 50% when output is rising
+      * $$t_{pLH}$$： delay from input 50% to outupt 50% when output is rising.

 	Both information is measured via the rising/falling edge of input voltage.
 Take a screenshot of the measurement result in the .measure file and attach it in the report.

   * Analyze the DC characteristic of the CMOS inverter (one graph):
       * Set the Length of the NMOS and PMOS as a constant: 100n; Width of the NMOS as a constant: 300n.